-... suggest a need for prudential measures ...

-In many countries, there has been a sharp slowdown in new bank lending; however, the capitalisation of interest on mounting non-performing loans has added to the volume of bank loans as published in several countries.
+... suggest a need for prudential measures ... added to the volume of bank loans as published in several countries.
 In other cases, fresh loans have been made to keep afloat developers owning unsold buildings.
 These factors may help to explain why credit expansion has apparently continued to finance heavy investment in construction/property-holding well after excess supply emerged in many Asian property markets.